guillaumepellegrino/memtrace/README.md

 ## 7. TODO
-- Improvement idea: provide a cli command which allow to generate a tar.gz archive containing:
+- Improvement idea: provide a cli command which allow to automatically generate a tar.gz archive containing:
 -- the memtrace report
 -- the coredump(s) of the context(s) with the highest memory usage.
+-- maybe some details about the tracked process and the OS version -- maybe something to plot the memory usage with dataviewer ?
+-- the likelyhood of a memory leak (yes or not, percentage ?)
+-- => autoreport --file report.tar.gz --duration TIME --maxcores 3 --coretimeout TIMEOUT
--- maybe some details about the tracked process and the OS version -- => it may be useful for support team which could simply run the tool offline and provide the full report to the DEV team.
+-- => it may be useful for support team which could simply run this command and provide the detailed report to the DEV team.
+It may even allow to automate things.